rwieruch/the-road-to-react-with-firebase/manuscript/foreword.md

 You may wonder that there is no word about MobX or Redux.
 Indeed, it could be used to manage the client-side state for the authenticated user.
 But it isn't necessary to use one of those libraries.
 React's local state is absolutely sufficient to handle the state for the authenticated user.
 I just wanted to point it out again, because **a lot of people associate authentication in React immediately with Redux or MobX.
 Yet the article will showcase it initially without using any of these state management libraries**.
 However, in the end, the article will show you as bonus how to upgrade your application using Redux or MobX for the session handling.

-A lot of thanks goes to [Andrew]() and [Jaypal Singh](https://github.com/jaypal) for reviwing the tutorial.
-THis kind of supports helps me a lot to keep the material approachable and in great quality.
+A lot of thanks goes to [Andrew](https://github.com/andrew-secret) and [Jaypal](https://github.com/jaypal) for reviewing the tutorial.
+This kind of support helps me a lot to keep the material approachable and in great quality.

 ## Requirements